This Discussion channel is currently closed.

 Default_avatar

-Nick Johnson almost 5 years ago
+Nick Johnson over 5 years ago

 Why would the MPUC let Xcel Energy decommission powerhouses that are currently powering the grid to build new gas fired facilities?
 Seems like the consumers are going to have to pay twice.
 After all the consumer is the ones paying for these facilities.